 Potter extraordinaire, Beth Turnbull Morrish produces ‘functional ware with flare’!

-I am a maker of artifacts.
-My functional tableware documents the cuisines and customs of my own culture.
-I create wares that are designed for specific foods, and often embellish the surface with text about ingredients, recipes and cultural traditions.
-I commemorate how foods and traditions from diverse backgrounds come together and complement one another.
+A maker of artifacts.
+Her functional tableware documents the cuisines and customs of my own culture.
+She create wares that are designed for specific foods, and often embellish the surface with text about ingredients, recipes and cultural traditions.
+She commemorates how foods and traditions from diverse backgrounds come together and complement one another.

 Mealtime brings people together to celebrate our similarities and differences.
-I strive to honour these dining experiences with attention to detail and exquisite craftsmanship.
+Beth strives to honour these dining experiences with attention to detail and exquisite craftsmanship.

-Teresa Marie is well known for her skills in portraiture, and demonstrated them by painting as her subject musician Tom Taylor who provided music at the same time – doesn’t that sound like so much fun?
+Teresa Marie is well known for her skills in portraiture, and demonstrated them at Paint Ontario 2020 by painting as her subject musician Tom Taylor who provided music at the same time – doesn’t that sound like so much fun?

 Paint Ontario’s curator and the Founder and Executive Director of the Grand Bend Art Centre, Teresa Marie is well known in the creative community for her vision, enthusiasm, boundless energy and positive outlook.
 She continues to expend so much effort on the promotion of art and artists, and serves as inspiration for so many.
 She’s very instrumental in getting young people involved, providing them with opportunities and encouragement to express themselves – be it through visual arts, dramatic arts or music.